 If you're already a contact lens wearer, visit your eye doctor at least once a year to make sure the lenses are still providing you with optimum vision and comfort.

-Contact Dr. Bock Low Vision in Fresno, Pismo Beach, and Southern California to book your contact lens eye exam today!
+Contact Dr. Bock Low Vision in Fresno, Bakersfield, and Pismo Beach, California to book your contact lens eye exam today!